Telepact/telepact/README.md

   points to an enum.
 - It maintains the design continuity of enums, where an enum must have at least 1 value (whereas assuming empty `{}` would be a violation of that pattern)
-- It provides an error enum pattern that can be easily copied for an API design who needs to add more errors.
+- It provides an error enum pattern that can be easily copied for cases that do require additional errors.

 jAPI is designed to maximize design accessibility through copy-and-paste, and the modest verbosity tax of a required `_unknown` error duplicated across all